About The Préville FINE ARTS CENTRE

 Heather currently teaches at École Secondaire Publique De La Salle in Ottawa and performs regularly with the National Arts Centre Orchestra.

-More about Kristen
+More About Kristen

 Karen is the payroll administrator and bookkeeper for PFAC.
 She keeps the numbers organized and balanced, which gives us a clear picture of our current situation, and allows us to see opportunities for advancement in the future.